gluster/redant/README.md

 ### STEP-BY-STEP procedure to run:
 1. git clone `[your fork for this repo]`
-2. Create a virtual environment : `virtualenv <virtual_env_name>`
+2. Create a virtual environment : `venv <virtual_env_name>`
 3. Activate the virtual-env : `source <virtual_env_name>/bin/activate`
 4. cd `[the-fork]`
 5. Run `pip3 install -r requirements.txt`
 6. To run the sample TC, just run the below cmd after populating the config file with relevant values.
 The command has to be run from the main redant reository.
 The tests path should be given with respect to the redant directory.
-`python3 ./core/redant_main.py -c ./core/parsing/config.yml -t tests/example/`
+`python3 ./core/redant_main.py -c ./config/config.yml -t tests/example/`
-7. Log files can be found at /tmp/redant.log [ default path ].
 For more options, run `python3 ./core/redant_main.py --help`
+7. Log files can be found at /tmp/redant/ [ default path ].

 The logging is specific to a TC run.
 So when a user gives a specific base dir for logging when invoking `redant_main.py`, that directory will inturn